-Aristotle and Immanuel Kant, a German philosopher who lived many years after Aristotle, had similar ideas but took them in different directions.
+Aristotle and Immanuel Kant, a German philosophers who lived many years after Aristotle, had similar ideas but took them in different directions.

-Kant believed that it was possible for humans to have complete knowledge about reality because our minds could comprehend everything about the universe.
+Kant believed that humans could have complete knowledge about reality because our minds could comprehend everything about the universe.

 Therefore, we could know our true selves and discover a universal moral law, which he called the categorical imperative.

 It would give us direction about how people should behave and what kinds of things are good or bad in life.

 According to Kant, the reason is our most important quality because it allows us to understand and apply this moral law to our lives—to make decisions that will help us achieve virtue and happiness.

 Reason also gives us insight into what we want out of life.

 The English word telos comes from Greek, meaning “end” or “purpose.”